Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Introduction

-Since the GFC, several fundamental assumptions underlying financial valuation have been questioned.
-One notable change has been the widening spreads between certain interest rates, particularly between overnight rates and unsecured rates like LIBOR, as well as between these rates and those agreed upon in repurchase agreements (repo rates).
+Since the GFC, numerous fundamental paradigms underpinning financial valuation have been rightly questioned.
+One notable change important for this work has been the widening spreads between certain interest rates, particularly between overnight rates and unsecured rates like LIBOR, as well as between these rates and those agreed upon in repurchase agreements (repo rates).
 Even prior to the GFC, repurchase agreements and collateralization were recognized as viable methods to finance cash flows, primarily aimed at managing counterparty risk.
 With the increased importance of collateralization agreements and the emergence of interest rate spreads, it has become clear that greater caution is needed in the context of valuation and hedging.
-When multiple sources of funding are utilized, the spreads between interest rates linked to different funding sources must be carefully considered.
+In particular, when multiple sources of funding are utilized, the spreads between interest rates linked to different funding sources must be carefully scrutinized.

-In \cite{Pallavicini2011funding}, the authors explore the effects of collateralization, factoring in the costs associated with different rates paid and received on the collateral account.
-The important distinction in valuation between unsecured and collateralized swaps is analyzed in \cite{Piterbarg2010funding}.
-Furthermore, \cite{Crepey2015bilateralV1} and \cite{Crepey2015bilateralV2} propose a hedging framework that decomposes transaction value into different components, each linked to distinct funding accounts.
-For further insights, we refer to \cite{Brigo2014funding} and \cite{Castagna2013}.